 The Ravens also entered the season with a first-year head coach in John Harbaugh.

-Harbaugh has guided the Ravens to an 8-4 mark.
+Harbaugh has guided the Ravens to an 8-4 mark so far this season.

 Harbaugh made a point to telephone Zorn congratulating him after his first NFL win when the Redskins defeated the New Orleans Saints in Week 2.

 Both the Redskins and Ravens enter Sunday's contest as two of the best running teams in the NFL.